 But, unless you are a real history enthusiast, the official residence of the British queen when in Scotland carries the faded air of somewhere that is just putting on a show for the visitors to make a bit of money for the royal coffers.
 Crudely, then, it's a lot of gloomy rooms with sharp-eyed custodians, while the Queen's Gallery is quite small, but for which they charge extra.
 (Especially money-grabbing, may I suggest, as Edinburgh has a good number of free galleries, see below.)

-Two observations: firstly, that'll be me off the medal list for services to tourism and also off Mrs Windsor's garden party invitations; secondly; you should consider diverting the entrance fees to the Palace of Holyroodhouse towards a themed walking tour of the Royal Mile.
-Lots of guided tour options here.
-OK, I'm reluctantly NOT going to put the Palace of Holyroodhouse on the list of must sees in Edinburgh.
-(But, hey, we showed it to a top lawyer from Austin, Texas, last summer and, as a history buff, he thought it unmissable!)
+Two observations: firstly, this is not going to put me on the medal list for services to tourism and I think I'm also off Mrs Windsor's garden party invitations; secondly; you should consider diverting the entrance fees to the Palace of Holyroodhouse towards a themed walking tour of the Royal Mile.
+OK, I'm NOT going to put the Palace of Holyroodhouse on the list of must sees in Edinburgh.
+(But, hey, it's only fair to point out that we showed it to a top lawyer from Austin, Texas, last summer and, as a history buff, he thought it unmissable!)

 Now, that New Town experience could take the form of a visit to the Georgian House in Charlotte Square, part of the north side of the Square that is sometimes described as one of the finest pieces of 18th-century civic architectures in Europe.
 Or the must see could simply be a stroll north of Queen Street (itself north of Princes Street) around the grid of streets, gardens and fine facades behind which Edinburgh's residents' life has gone on for more than two centuries, in parts.